mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 To make a theme toggle we need to write some JavaScript that's going to check when the page loads if the user has a theme set in [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and set the attribute on `<html>` based on their preference and if not default to using the dark theme.

-I'm going to write the code that checks for the theme in `app.html` because it's going to load first and prevent issues like flashing which happens because when you start loading the page it doesn't know what your preference is until JavaScript is loaded and goes to `localStorage` to check if you set a theme.
+I'm going to write the code that checks for the theme in `app.html` because it's going to load first and prevent issues like flashing.

+Flashing happens when JavaScript is not loaded on the page and because of it when your component mounts it only then goes to `localStorage` to check if you set a theme.

 ```html:src/app.html {5-11} showLineNumbers
 <!DOCTYPE html>